mikenguyen13/mlpy/.ipynb_checkpoints/05-supervised-ml-checkpoint.md

 ### 3.1 Bagging

 Bagging, short for Bootstrap Aggregating, diminishes variance by training multiple versions of a model on different subsets of the training data and averaging their predictions.
-Random Forests epitomize bagging by combining numerous decision trees to achieve superior performance and reduce the risk of overfitting [@breiman1996bagging].
+Random Forests epitomize bagging by combining numerous decision trees to achieve superior performance and reduce the risk of overfitting {cite}`breiman1996bagging`.

-*Foundational Paper*: Breiman, L. (1996).
-Bagging Predictors. *Machine Learning* [@breiman1996bagging].

 ### 3.2 Boosting

 Boosting is an ensemble technique that builds models sequentially, with each new model focusing on correcting the errors of its predecessors.
 This iterative process enhances the overall model's performance by minimizing the residual errors.

 - **AdaBoost**: Assigns higher weights to misclassified examples, ensuring that subsequent models pay more attention to these challenging instances.
-The final model aggregates individual learners through a weighted sum, enhancing predictive accuracy [@freund1997decision].
+The final model aggregates individual learners through a weighted sum, enhancing predictive accuracy {cite}`freund1997decision`.

-  *Foundational Paper*: Freund, Y., & Schapire, R. E. (1997).
-A Decision-Theoretic Generalization of On-Line Learning and an Application to Boosting. *Journal of Computer and System Sciences* [@freund1997decision].

 - **Gradient Boosting Machines (GBMs)**: Utilize gradient descent to minimize a loss function, adding weak learners sequentially to refine the model.
-GBMs are renowned for their high predictive performance and flexibility [@friedman2001gradient].
+GBMs are renowned for their high predictive performance and flexibility {cite}`friedman2001gradient`.

-- **XGBoost**: An optimized and scalable implementation of gradient boosting, XGBoost incorporates regularization techniques to prevent overfitting, making it a favorite in machine learning competitions and real-world applications [@friedman2001gradient].
+- **XGBoost**: An optimized and scalable implementation of gradient boosting, XGBoost incorporates regularization techniques to prevent overfitting, making it a favorite in machine learning competitions and real-world applications {cite}`friedman2001gradient`.

 ### 3.3 Stacking